asakhare/Tensoflow-Benchmarking-with-CNN_DL_MNIST/README.md

 ### Scripts:

+#### run_benchmarks.sh
+This is the main file which needs to be run for executing the TensorFlow Deep MNIST benchmarking experiments.
+Brief flow of the shell script.

+This file stores the output files for each of the outputs of the model execution of each deployment architecture, in ‘results’ directory which should be a sub directory of the current directory.
+First it moves any older files from results directory to archived directory which is a subdirectory of the results directory.
+Then it enters a nested loop and submits the required jobs to the job queue (Exp ID 0 to 9).
+All the output files are stored in the result directory and follow the following filename format.
+YYYY-MM-DD-<gpu type>:<number of gpus>:<staged from directory>
+e.g. An experiment run on 4th Jun 2018 on a k80 GPU from local directory will have an output file name as ‘2018-06-04-k80:1:local’.
+Command to run this file is : ‘ . run_benchmarks.sh’

 #### CNN_MNIST.py
 This is the file which stores the python code for training a convolutional neural network (CNN) on the MNIST dataset.
 It is primarily taken from the TensorFlow tutorial with small modifications.
 In particular, the deprecated tf.nn.softmax_cross_entropy_with_logits(...) is replaced with tf.nn.softmax_cross_entropy_with_logits_v2(...).
 Along with that, some header code to print local devices from TensorFlow (line 13-15), code to record training time, and to calculate the training speed is also added.